Last updated: March 26, 2026

 You may also opt for more than one data integration partner – it completely depends on the nature of your business and what integrations you need to develop.

-One thing is for sure: cloud integrations are becoming increasingly popular due to their flexibility, agility, and scalability.
+One thing is for sure: integration requirements will continue to evolve as business models, partner ecosystems, application landscapes, and security expectations change.
 If you are planning for the future, you have already realized that you will constantly need to add more connections, and the data volumes are yet to increase.
-Trying out an iPaaS now will set you up for the future.
+That is why your integration strategy should be reviewed regularly and used as an active decision-making tool rather than a static planning document.

 Editor’s note: This article was originally published in 2018.
-It has been updated to reflect the most current information.
-Andrei Radchenko contributed to this story.
+It has been updated in March 2026 to reflect current integration, cloud, and security considerations.